 Generally: HB 2438 would extend the expiration date of ad valorem tax incentives for economic development under Chapters 312 and 313 of the Tax Code until December 31, 2032.
 The bill has been considered in a public hearing by the House Ways and Means Committee and remains pending.

-Renewables: HB 4180, referred to the House Ways and Means Committee, aims to narrow the reach of SB 277, passed during the 85th legislative session to disqualify wind farm owners from tax incentives if a “wind-powered energy device” was placed within 25 nautical miles of a military facility.
-HB 4180 would specify this restriction only applies to parcels of land with wind devices installed on or after September 1, 2017 that are within 25 nautical miles of a military aviation facility where fixed-wing aviation operations or training is conducted, and to parcels with devices installed on or after September 1, 2019 that are within that range of a military aviation facility in Texas at which only rotary-wing aviation operations or training is conducted.
-Additionally, SB 1610, referred to the Senate Business and Commerce Committee, would amend Chapter 312 of the Tax Code to prevent the governing body of a taxing unit from entering into an agreement to exempt from taxation any portion of the value of real property on which a solar facility is located, unless the owner of the property executed an agreement under a proposed new Sec.
+Renewables: HB 4180 and companion bill HB 3168, both referred to the House Ways and Means Committee, aim to narrow the reach of SB 277, passed during the 85th legislative session to disqualify wind farm owners from tax incentives if a “wind-powered energy device” was placed within 25 nautical miles of a military facility.
+These bills would specify this restriction only applies to parcels of land with wind devices installed on or after September 1, 2017 that are within 25 nautical miles of a military aviation facility where fixed-wing aviation operations or training is conducted, and to parcels with devices installed on or after September 1, 2019 that are within that range of a military aviation facility in Texas at which only rotary-wing aviation operations or training is conducted.
+Additionally, SB 1610, referred to the Senate Business and Commerce Committee, would amend Chapters 312 and 313 of the Tax Code to prevent the governing body of a taxing unit from entering into an agreement to exempt from taxation any portion of the value of real property on which a solar facility is located, unless the owner of the property executed an agreement under a proposed new Sec.
 35.202 of the Utilities Code, which would require a landowner to enter into an agreement requiring the landowner to bear responsibility for solar facility removal, and providing the county with financial assurance of removal.

 Electricity Sales: Both HB 1581 and HB 2263 would prohibit the General Land Office from selling or conveying power to a public retail customer unless by public bid in response to a request for a proposal in which bids are solicited from multiple power providers.
 The bills would also exempt a public school district customer from the gross receipts tax on electricity; HB 2011 would likewise exempt public retail customers.
 HB 2263 has been reported favorably without amendments, and HB 2011 has been considered in public hearings and remains pending.